-- The Manager of the unit where the placement is situated, the preceptor, the instructor and the Program Head of the educational facility will be notified. - The student will be immediately and respectfully removed from his/her assignment and may be removed from the premises by security staff who may arrange safe transport from the facility. - The student will not be permitted to return to a placement within IH without demonstrating proof of treatment and satisfactory outcomes.
+- The student will be immediately and respectfully removed from his/her assignment and may be removed from the premises by security staff who may arrange safe transport from the facility. - The student will not be permitted to return to a placement within IH without demonstrating proof of treatment and satisfactory outcomes.